nearby-galaxies/nearby-galaxies.github.io/people.md

 You can find my publications and my CV on this [website](https://ahelias-astro.github.io/).
 You also can find more about me on my Linkedin [here](https://www.linkedin.com/in/adrien-h%C3%A9lias-0b0329216/?locale=en_US).

+# Recent alumni

 ## Matheus do Carmo Carvalho (MSc 2024)

-I am a Master's student focusing on understanding the star formation in Superspiral galaxies and more specifically in the Rubin's Galaxy.
-During my BSc. of Physics I investigated properties of local peculiar galaxies based on their optical spectra and photometry obtained from the OPD/LNA observatory.
-I am currently analyzing the Carbon Monoxide emission (from 1-0 and 2-1 transitions) line from millimeter-wavelength spectra observations of the Institut de Radioastronomie Millimetrique (IRAM) and comparing it with the H-alpha emission line of SITELLE, the latest instrument integrated at the CFHT.
-My goal is to understand the gas (and therefore the stars born from it) in isolated giant spiral galaxies and its functioning in regards to normal-sized objects.
+Matheus was a Master's student focusing on understanding the star formation in Superspiral galaxies and more specifically in the Rubin's Galaxy.
+During his BSc. of Physics he investigated properties of local peculiar galaxies based on their optical spectra and photometry obtained from the OPD/LNA observatory.
+He analyzed the Carbon Monoxide emission (from 1-0 and 2-1 transitions) line from millimeter-wavelength spectra observations of the Institut de Radioastronomie Millimetrique (IRAM) and compared it with the H-alpha emission line of SITELLE, the latest instrument integrated at the CFHT.
+His goal was to understand the gas (and therefore the stars born from it) in isolated giant spiral galaxies and its functioning in regards to normal-sized objects.

-# Recent alumni

 ## Bavithra Naguleswaran (MSc 2023)
 <img align="right" src="{{ site.url }}/images/bavi.jpg" width="213" height="240">